jbs0710/Strickland_GEOG676/Lab_2/README.md

 - Take the following list and add all list items together.

-Just like in Part 1, I again used a simple abbreviated assignment " += ".
+Just like in Part 1, I again used a simple abbreviated assignment, but with addition, " += ".

 The for loop will then move through the list of values and add each until the end of the list